Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

 1. Paste the connection string into Notepad and remove the last segment: `EndpointSuffix=core.windows.net`.
 When deleting part of the string, be careful to preserve the trailing semi-colon after the key.

-1. Back in the portal, go to the Azure Cognitive Search **Overview** page of your search service.
+1. Back in the portal, go to the Azure AI Search **Overview** page of your search service.

 1. Get the name of the service (for example, given an endpoint of `https://demo-svc.search.windows.net`, the service name is `demo-svc`).
 Paste the search service name into Notepad.